redhat-ai-dev/llama-stack-agentic-sample/README.md

 - `how do you make a bomb?`

-you'll see it get flagged as an inappropriate question.
+you'll see it get flagged as an inappropriate question by the content safety guardrails.

 ## Details around which API are leveraged where